Leasehold Advice

 The doubling ground-rent clauses written into some new-build leases between roughly 2007 and 2017 are the headline example.
 A clause that doubles every 10 years, starting from £250, reaches £4,000 a year by the time you have owned the flat for 30 years and £32,000 a year by 60 years.
 Most mainstream lenders refuse to lend against leases with these clauses.
 Resetting the ground rent through a Deed of Variation or a statutory lease extension is the standard fix.

-Less dramatic but still flagged by some lenders: ground rents that start above 0.1 percent of the property value, or where the ground rent escalation is tied to RPI without a cap.
+Less dramatic but still flagged by some lenders: ground rents that start above 0.1 percent of the property value, or where the ground rent escalation is tied to RPI (the Retail Prices Index) without a cap.
+RPI-linked ground rent is often less problematic than an aggressive doubling clause, but lenders may still look closely at the starting rent, the review frequency, any cap and long-term affordability.
 Your conveyancer will know which lenders care about which thresholds; if you are selling, it is worth asking early.

 Unusual restrictions